-It should be noticed that, in this pipeline, we compare genes depending on nucleotide-level sequence identity and overlap: genes with $\geq$ 95% identity and $\geq$ 90% overlap are regarded as the same gene.
-However, as we know, genes of the same function may not satisfy this criterion ( $\geq$ 95% identity and $\geq$ 90% overlap), whereas protein encoded by these genes can be less diverse.
-Hence, in our future work, we can cluster genes by comparing their nucleotide sequences as well as the amino acid sequences.
-Besides, the current MetaPGN pipeline does not consider other genomic features, nor physical distances between genes in constructing the pangenome network.
-However, differences in other genomic features such as ribosomal binding site (RBS) sequences [39,40] and distances between the RBS and start codons [41] may result in distinct phenotypes.
-Therefore, users can involve these information in analyzing pangenome networks as well.
+It should be noticed that, in this pipeline, we compare genes depending on nucleotide-level sequence identity and overlap: genes with $\geq 95\%$ identity and $\geq 90\%$ overlap are regarded as the same gene.
+However, genes sharing the same function may not satisfy this criterion ($\geq 95\%$ identity and $\geq 90\%$ overlap), and protein encoded by these genes may exhibit more similarity due to different codon usage.
+Hence, in our future work, we intend to cluster genes by comparing their nucleotide sequences as well as the amino acid sequences.
+Furthermore, the current MetaPGN pipeline does not consider other genomic features or physical distances between genes in constructing the pangenome network.
+Thus, differences in other genomic features such as ribosomal binding site (RBS) sequences [40,41] and distances between the RBS and start codons [42] may result in distinct phenotypes.
+Accordingly, users may include such information in analyzing pangenome networks.

-To conclude, MetaPGN would serve to directly observe genetic diversity in pangenome networks, better understand genotype-phenotype relationships and the evolutionary history.
+To conclude, MetaPGN enables direct illustration of genetic diversity of a species in pangenome networks, improving understanding of genotype-phenotype relationships and evolutionary history.